ClareMSYanGit/Interop-TestSuites/ExchangeWebServices/Docs/ExchangeEWSTestSuiteDeploymentGuide.md

 By default, TSAP packets are broadcasted in the network.
-The user can change a TSAP broadcast by adding an entry “BeaconLogTargetServer” to TestSuite.deployment.ptfconfig to target the TSAP only to the specified machine.
+The user can change a TSAP broadcast by adding an entry “BeaconLogTargetServer” to TestSuite.deployment.ptfconfig to target TSAP for the specified machine.

 To change the TSAP packet broadcast, do the following: